 Camosun is proud to have Dunlop House as part of its Lansdowne Campus

 Designed by famed Victoria architect Samuel Maclure, this home was built in 1928 for the Dunlop family.
-Businessman James Lyle Dunlop, his wife Annie and son George had moved to Victoria from Winnipeg in 1920.
+Businessperson James Lyle Dunlop, his spouse Annie and son George had moved to Victoria from Winnipeg in 1920.

 Dunlop House has two floors and a basement.
 Originally the second floor comprised five bedrooms.
 They have since been converted to office space for seven faculty members and support staff.
 The basement formerly had a playroom, laundry facilities and a garage but it is now used mainly for storage.